GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The general tendency is to over-design the second system, using all the ideas and frills that were cautiously sidetracked on the first one.
+> ### Adding people to a software project increases the total effort necessary in three ways: the work and disruption of repartitioning itself, training the new people, and added intercommunication.
 >
 > ~ *Fred Brooks*